puppylinux-woof-CE/puppylinux-woof-CE.github.io/family-tree.md

 ### Puplets

-In addition the "official" puppies, there are also a multitude of unofficial Puppies, built by Puppy enthusiasts.
+In addition to the "official" puppies, there are also a multitude of unofficial Puppies, built by Puppy enthusiasts.
 Usually (but not always) made as a remaster, they fill the niche of almost every need.
 They are usually called as _"puplets"_.